Afghanistan–Indonesia relations: State visits

 Indonesia's first president Sukarno visited Afghanistan in 1961.
 In November 2012, Afghanistan President Hamid Karzai visited Indonesia to attend the fifth Bali Democracy Forum (BDF) in Nusa Dua, Bali.
 In January 2018, Indonesian president Joko Widodo visited Afghanistan.

 Illegal immigrants

 After the US-led war in Afghanistan, Indonesia faces tides of Afghan illegal immigrant problems.
-Afghanistan refugees had fled the turmoil in their country, and using Indonesia as stepping-stone on their attempt to reach Australia.
+Afghanistan refugees fled the turmoil in their country, using Indonesia as a stepping-stone in their efforts to reach Australia.
 Over the years, scores of Afghan illegal migrants were caught and detented in Indonesia, some has been repatriated back to Afghanistan.
 Afghanistan is included in Indonesia's immigration red list.
 Because of security reasons, Afghanistan is among 13 countries whose citizens are required to provide specific documents to enter Indonesia.